 Before leading the agency, Hirshfeld served as Commissioner for Patents from 2015 to 2021.
 During that time, he successfully managed efforts to ensure the consistency and reliability of patent grants, led a historic reorganization of the Patents division to better serve stakeholders, and implemented policies that provided all patent examiners with guidance and training to efficiently and effectively conduct quality examinations.

-Prior to serving as Commissioner for Patents, Mr. Hirshfeld held the positions of Deputy Commissioner for Patent Examination Policy and Chief of Staff to the Under Secretary of Commerce for Intellectual Property and Director of the USPTO.
-Mr. Hirshfeld began his career in 1994 as a Patent Examiner and became a Supervisory Patent Examiner in 2001.
+Prior to serving as Commissioner, Hirshfeld held the positions of Deputy Commissioner for Patent Examination Policy and Chief of Staff to the Under Secretary of Commerce for Intellectual Property and Director of the USPTO.
+He began his career in 1994 as a patent examiner and became a supervisory patent examiner in 2001.
 He was promoted to the Senior Executive Service in 2008 as a Group Director in Technology Center 2100.

 Hirshfeld received a Bachelor of Science from the University of Vermont and a J.D. from Western New England College School of Law.